GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Under sustained persistent loss, the server SHOULD instruct the client such that the aggregate rate of joined sessions remains under the data rate successfully received by the client in the recent past.

+# Data Integrity

+TODO: import the {{I-D.draft-krose-multicast-security}} explanation for why extra integrity protection is necessary (many client have the shared key, so AEAD doesn't provide authentication against other valid clients on its own).

+## Packet Hashes {#packet-hashes}

+TODO: explanation and example for how to calculate the packet hash.
+Note that the hash is on the unencrypted packet because it checks against a specific packet number, which is protected by AEAD.
+(This approach also may help make better use of crypto hardware offload.)

 # Packet Scheduling

 # Implementation and Operational Considerations